Explanations and lies

 ‘On the contrary, Detective-Inspector, I think I now know who it is and I think, as you said, that you do too.’

 ‘Come in, Miles, your call surprised me.’

 He stepped inside and hung his rain jacket on the peg in the narrow hallways, daintily appointed though.
-A lady a bit older than Laura came through, seemed similar in many ways, and they were introduced – Amelie, interesting name.
+A short-haired lady a bit older than Laura came through, seemed similar in many ways, and they were introduced – Amelie.

 The things were brought for a snack lunch, they all settled back and Laura asked if Amelie could be present.
 If not, she could wait out in the hallway, pretending to go to another room but actually listening at the door.
 Straight to the heart of it – he’d forgotten Laura’s penchant for directness and he’d forgotten how much he liked it.